JackDanna/FogentRoleplayTemplate/README.md

 ## Dice Pool Dice Mod Effect

-Adds or subtracts dice for specific skill or vocation dice pools.
+Adds or subtracts dice from the specified Skills/Vocations Dice Pools.

+**Affected Skills:** The Skills/Vocations that are effected.

+**Dice Pool Modifier:** The adjustment to the tier of the Base Dice for the Skills/Vocations.

 |              Name              |           Description           | Duration   | Source | Dice Pool Modifier | Affected Skills |
 | :-----------------------------: | :-----------------------------: | ---------- | ------ | :----------------: | :-------------: |